NextSDS Logo

 What is the physical form of NON-FLAMMABLE GAS MIXTURE?

-NON-FLAMMABLE GAS MIXTURE is a gas mixture appearing as colorless, odorless gas mixture with colorless color.
+NON-FLAMMABLE GAS MIXTURE is a gas appearing as colorless, odorless gas mixture with colorless color.
 It has odorless odor.

 What is NON-FLAMMABLE GAS MIXTURE used for?